 After months of review, conjecture, hype and criticism, the new Tx Pro from Scarpa is finally here.
 Ski shops are filling preorders.
 The boot is on the floor of core retailers.
-Even REI is carrying the new boot in limited sizes.
-The telemark universe seems to be clamoring for their long dreamed of new telemark boot – a moment the sport has awaited patiently for more than a decade.
+Even REI is carrying the model in limited sizes.
+The telemark universe seems to be clamoring for their long dreamed of new boot – a moment the sport has awaited patiently for more than a decade.

 It’s a juncture long in the making.
 But a tension marks the moment.
 Not only has the telemark populace seen season after season whiz by without a new telemark boot – not to mention free-heelers were long promised a line of footwear, not a single boot to carry all their expectations – the last eight months since Scarpa announced the new Tx Pro have been trying for the small community that is telemark skiing.